-This centre has over 42 species and around 200 animals in care – dingos, bilbies, wallabies, a wombat, emus, kangaroos and more.
+The Ipswich Nature Centre has over 42 species and around 200 animals in care – dingos, bilbies, wallabies, a wombat, emus, kangaroos and more.

 The animals have been rescued from around the region, but unfortunately cannot go back into the wild as they’d be at risk.

-Instead they live a protected life here at the park, where carers and rangers look after them and offer tours to educate visitors.
+Instead, they live a protected life here at the park, where carers and rangers look after them and offer tours to educate visitors.

 Amazingly, it is free to enter or you can get a guided tour for only $8 per person.

-If you love the place you can leave a donation which will be used for the care of the animals and future improvements to the Nature Centre.
+If you love the place you can leave a donation which will be used for the care of the animals and future improvements to the Ipswich Nature Centre.

 This is one of the great free things to do in Ipswich for all the family.